SCVSEFA

 Teacher (or other Adult Sponsor)

-Normally, an Adult Sponsor is either a student’s teacher or a professional scientist in whose lab the student is working.
+Normally an Adult Sponsor is a student’s teacher.
 This individual must have a solid background in science and should have close contact with the student during the course of the project.

 The Adult Sponsor is responsible for working with the student to evaluate any possible risks involved in order to ensure the health and safety of the student conducting the research and the humans and/or animals involved in the study.
 The Adult Sponsor must review the student’s Student Checklist (1A) and Research Plan to certify that that: a) experimentation is within local, state, and Federal laws and ISEF rules; b) forms are completed by other required adults; and c) criteria for the Qualified Scientist adhere to those set forth below.